Fujifilm X-E3 vs Nikon D4

 - More heavily discounted: Has been around for much longer (launched in January 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-E3 emerges as the winner of the contest (16 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-E3 comes out slightly ahead of the D4 (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-E3 and the Nikon D4 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.